Keep Abiri Jones out of prison

 Journalists, bloggers and the people that stand up for human rights in Nigeria are constantly being arrested, harassed and intimidated by the authorities.
 Trumped up charges is one tactic the government uses to jail people who are speaking out against the government.

-Abiri is going to court on the 16th August, we need to act now and put pressure on the people in power who can help stop Abiri from being locked up any longer.
+We need to act now and put pressure on the people in power who can help stop Abiri from being locked up any longer.
 Staff from Amnesty will collect your signatures and send them to the authorities before the trial in order to show our support for Abiri.

 Please take action now.